inderps/redux-snapshot-manager/README.md

 ### Features in pipeline

  * Edit or Delete a existing snapshot
+ * can make it work with other redux devtools
  * Can make it work with other databases

 ## License